CouchCMS/Documentation/src/contents/concepts/using-comments.md

 # Comments

-Couch allows the submission of comments on pages created by it but this must first be permitted by you.<br/>
+Couch allows the submission of comments on pages created by it but this must first be permitted by you.
-To do so, the _commentable_ parameter of the [__*template*__](../../tags-reference/template.html) tag has to be set to '1' for each template that you wish to allow comments for.<br/>
+To do so, the _commentable_ parameter of the [__*template*__](../../tags-reference/template.html) tag has to be set to '1' for each template that you wish to allow comments for.
 Thus if, for example, comments are to be turned on for pages cloned out of _blog.php_, the following change needs to be done to the [__*template*__](../../tags-reference/template.html) tag (usually placed in the HTML head tag) within blog.php -

 ```